soleimani2020/02-Cplusplus-Projects-Portfolio/core3/projects/README.md

 # Core3 Projects

-This repository contains a collection of small projects demonstrating algorithms, simulators, and utilities in Python (or your preferred language).
+This repository contains a collection of cool projects demonstrating data structures and algorithms in C++.
 Each project has its own directory under `core3/projects/`.

 ## Projects